 There are different types of mites which can affect your four-legged friends.

-Dog ear mites are quite a common mite that many owners will be familiar with.
+Ear mites in dogs are quite a common mite that many owners will be familiar with.
 They aren’t burrowing mites, which means they may be visible as very tiny white dots.
 These are tricky to see with the naked eye, but your vet may be able to spot them when they look in your dog’s ear with an auroscope.
-These types of mites will present themselves similarly to an ear infection.
-Ear mite infestations are more common in puppies.
+These types of mites will present themselves similarly to an ear infection. - Harvest mites

 How do I tell if my dog has mites?